Laws, Guides, Codes and Standards

 - Property Identification Codes (PIC) are being introduced through the Departments of Primary Industry in most states, for all properties with horses on them.
 These will soon be mandatory in most states.

-- animal welfare legislation (currently different in each state) with national codes on the way.
+- animal welfare legislation (currently different in each state) .